On an odd occasion, people do hit send accidentally on the same message. No harm there.

 When your phone restarts, Safe Mode shows on the bottom left of the screen and all 3rd party apps are disabled.

-With your phone in this mode, contact the person you were receiving duplicate text messages from and ask them to reply so that you can troubleshoot the issue.
+With your phone in this mode, contact the person you were receiving duplicate text messages from, be it and ask them to reply so that you can troubleshoot the issue.

 If you only get a single text through, take that as confirmation of a conflict between native apps and 3rd party apps.